Appearance:

 Value

-Salwar hide makes a great tough leather, and the ample supplies of blubber an excellent fuel..To some the blubber is a usable food source.
+Salwar hide makes a great tough leather, and the ample supplies of blubber an excellent fuel.
 Their shark-like teeth are used as luck charms against bad luck at seas, and to manufacture arrowheads and similar small blades.
 Their meat is tough, but edible, though rarely is a full carcass brought back on a hunt.

 Campaign Use/Plot Ideas

-The Salwar are intended as a dangerous sea-monster, halfway between natural, real-world predators, and powerful, fantastic predators such as dragons.
-They are heavy-hitting ambush hunters and will make the regions they inhabit decidedly hazardous to travellers.
+The Salwar are intended as a dangerous sea-monster, halfway between natural, real-world predators, and powerful, fantastic predators such as Dragons.
+They are heavy-hitting ambush hunters and will make the regions they inhabit very dangerous to travellers.

-The beasts could occasionally be ‘domesticated’ by marine races, though when the Compulsion strikes, this may be problematic.
+The beasts could occasionally be ‘domesticated’ by marine races, though when Awakened such compulsions would need to be magically reinforced.
 Merman lancers riding on the backs of Salwar war-beasts would be a formidable foe indeed.
 They also make excellent guardians for important aquatic sites.

 Salwar could be a summoned beast used by Aquatic nature-priests or other Water-oriented priesthoods.
 In this case, their origin could be omitted.